Massachusetts Avenue Line: History

 WMATA Bus planner David Erion told residents that the change to the N2 line was not "significant enough" to meet the legal threshold requiring public input.
 But many residents called Erion's statement pathetic and that both WMATA and DDOT have total disdain for both Glover Park and Wesley Heights.
 DDOT's Steve Strauss told neighbors that in making the changes, both his agency and WMATA assumed the community "wanted to maintain the Spring Valley connection."
 Other Glover Park residents argued that the impacts of inclement weather and insufficient lighting make some of the streets no longer served by the N2 difficult and potentially dangerous.
 Other common complaints were that the buses will switch suddenly from the N2 to the N4 without any notice, suddenly instead of going to Cathedral Avenue, they are driven farther down Massachusetts Avenue.

 The Advisory Neighborhood Commission passed a resolution asking DDOT and WMATA to restore the N2 route prior to the September 2011 changes Commissioners reasoned that the change was made so quickly in the first place that the agencies should be able to just switch them back.
 DDOT and WMATA said it would not be so easy.
 Julie Hershorn, a manager from WMATA's Office of Bus Planning, said one issue is that a change in the bus system can have a domino effect.
 If the buses are "inter-lining," it is possible that, for instance, when N2 bus reaches the end of its route, it could become another line entirely.

 Due to the N2 reroute, Wesley Heights and Glover Park passengers wanting to go to Tenleytown would have to ride the N2 up to Ward Circle, then transfer to the infrequent M4 in order to reach Tenleytown.
 Passengers would then have to walk from the bus bays along Fort Drive and 40th Street to Wisconsin Avenue and catch the 32 or 36 to Friendship Heights to get off stops along Wisconsin Avenue.
 Or passengers were forced to ride the N2 all the way further to Friendship Heights station, then catch the 32, 36, or 37 buses for stops along Wisconsin Avenue and Tenleytown station.
 In all, passengers would need to transfer once or twice to reach their destinations.
-In response to the changes, WMATA announced on December 9, 2011, that route N2 would be rerouted back along the former routing along Wisconsin Avenue, Tenley Circle, and Nebraska Avenue beginning on January 22, 2012.
-This gave Wesley Heights and Glover Park residents access to Tenleytown–AU station as the September 2011 reroute abruptly taken away service to Tenleytown.
+In response to the controversy, WMATA announced on December 9, 2011, that route N2 would be rerouted back along the former routing along Wisconsin Avenue, Tenley Circle, and Nebraska Avenue beginning on January 22, 2012.
+This gave Wesley Heights and Glover Park residents access to Tenleytown–AU station again.